-MODERATE FLOODING.
-At this level, widespread flooding of roadways begins due to high water and/or wave action with many roads becoming impassable in the coastal communities of Cape May County and Cumberland County.
+(MLLW) MODERATE FLOODING.
+At this level, widespread flooding of roadways begins due to high water and/or wave action with many roads becoming impassable in Cape May, West Cape May and Cape May Point, as well as in bay shore areas of Lower Township and Middle Township.
 Lives may be at risk when people put themselves in harm's way.
 Some damage to vulnerable structures may begin to occur.
 COASTAL FLOOD WARNING LEVEL.

-Flooding begins along the Delaware Bay shoreline from Reeds Beach to North Cape May.
-Flooding begins in Money Island and Gandys Beach in Cumberland County.
+(MLLW) Flooding begins along the Delaware Bay shoreline from Reeds Beach to North Cape May.

 About This Location

 Latitude: 38.966667° N, Longitude: 74.966667° W, Horizontal Datum: NAD83/WGS84

 Interpreting hydrographs and NWS watch, warnings, and forecasts, and inundation maps

 (gauge height = 0)